wrightrocket/webhook.site/api.markdown

 ***(any method)*** `/:tokenId/:statusCode` <br>
 ***(any method)*** `/:tokenId/(anything)`

-This request will be stored as a *request*.

-If valid `statusCode`, that HTTP status will be used in the response (instead of the default.)
+If `statusCode` is valid, that HTTP status will be used in the response (instead of the default.)

 Instead of `tokenId`, an alias can also be supplied.